 Many business owners deem traditional bank loans as ‘one-dimensional’ and out of touch with the small business and SME’s.
 With a conventional bank loan, there are standard requirements such as business plans, forecasts, personal security guarantees and a never-ending amount of application paperwork.

-As the banks continue to cut back on the availability of business finance across the UK, none traditional funding providers have stepped in to offer a wide variety of different products that are aligned with modern businesses.
-Alternative business funding is a great solution to assist with working capital, this money can be used to invest in new premises, refurbish an existing property, increase stock or assist with cash flow.
+As the banks continue to cut back on the availability of funding solutions across the UK, none traditional funding providers have stepped in to offer a wide variety of different products that are aligned with modern businesses.
+Alternative funding is a great solution to assist with working capital, this money can be used to invest in new premises, refurbish an existing property, increase stock or purchase equipment.

 Types of alternative business finance